hash-org/hashc/docs/src/basics/loops.md

 While loops are identical to 'while' constructs in other languages such as Java, C, JavaScript, etc.
-The loop will check a given conditional expression ( must evaluate to a `bool`), and if it evaluates to `true`, the loop body is executed, oterhwise the interpreter moves on.
+The loop will check a given conditional expression ( must evaluate to a `bool`), and if it evaluates to `true`, the loop body is executed, otherwise the interpreter moves on.
 The loop body can also use loop control flow statements like `break` or `continue` to prematurely stop looping for a given condition.